Search Database

 Alfred MacHugh was born 9 July 1875 in Longford town; he was baptised in St. Mel's Cathedral on the 13 July 1875.

 Alfred worked as a journalist and editorial cartoonist with the Roscommon Herald in Boyle, Co.
-Roscommon, 1898-1900.
-He disagreed with its editor Jasper Tully and was convicted of assaulting Tully during a row.
-MacHugh was imprisoned for a month in Sligo and on his release, was employed by the Sligo Star; this paper reported that on his conviction, many of the townspeople came out to support Alfred and cheer him on his journey to the train station to begin his sentence.
-He was effectively dismissed from it in 1902 after writing a scathing editorial about King Edward VII.
+Roscommon, 1898-1900, although his caricatures were published by the paper from about 1891.
+His later cartoons were often signed McQ or AMcQ.
+He disagreed with its editor Jasper Tully and was convicted of assaulting Tully.
+MacHugh was imprisoned for a month in Sligo.
+On his release he was employed by the Sligo Star which reported that on his conviction, many of the townspeople came out to support Alfred and cheer him on his journey.
+He was dismissed from the Star in 1902 after writing a scathing editorial about Edward VII.

 MacHugh lived in England, particularly in the London area for some years and was known to have given Irish language lessons there.
 He then moved from Liverpool to Dublin c.
 1914/15.
 MacHugh served in the Irish Citizen Army using the alias ‘James McDonnell’.
 He did guard duty at Liberty Hall in the weeks before the rising.
 MacHugh was part of the contingent led by Captain Seán Connolly that occupied City Hall on Easter Monday, after abandoning a plan to take Dublin Castle.
 MacHugh and three other Citizen Army members occupied the near-by Dublin Evening Mail office, Parliament Street.
 He was wounded in the leg while on the roof of the building.
 After the rising, he was detained for a short period.

 He continued to live Dublin for some time and taught Irish.
 He may have joined the Fred Leo Concert Party in 1917, giving talks on Irish History with cartoons, that often bordered on seditious.
 Eventually, he returned to Liverpool where he worked as an oil mill labourer and died there in 1919.
-MacHugh is buried in Ardagh and his headstone, inscribed in Irish, mentions that he served in the rising.
+MacHugh is buried in Ardagh.

 Parents Names: Son of Bryan McHugh and Mary (née Gunning), Longford town